-Besides the above requirements, other factors such as age, qualifications, employment history, current salary, family ties, contributions to the country and duration of stay and employment can very well affect your chances of becoming a Singapore PR.
+Besides the above, other factors such as age, qualifications, employment history, current salary, family ties, contributions to the country and duration of stay and employment can very well affect your chances of becoming a Permanent Resident.
 This is the main reason why hiring an immigration specialist is so crucial.
 They will not only assist you through the entire process, but will also craft personalised cover letters and prepare additional essential documents.
-By highlighting your achievements and contributions, our team at Paul Immigrations will significantly increase your chances of becoming a Singapore PR.
+By highlighting your achievements and contributions, our team at Paul Immigrations will significantly increase your chances of becoming a Permanent Resident.

 The team of Paul Immigrations is well-equipped with the necessary expertise and experience to highlight each individual’s profile.
 By entrusting your application to Paul Immigrations, you can be assured that your profile is in good hands.
 Our in-house writers are able to craft persuasive cover letters that highlight a candidate’s most exceptional qualities.

 In addition to highlighting your skills and talents, our specialists will also provide candidates with tips on improving your profile.
 Their years of experience enable them to provide sound advice when it comes to improving your overall application, and in turn, increase your chances of approval.